-It runs over three years (2019-2022) and is funded by the European Commission under the Erasmus+ Key Action 2 (Cooperation for innovation and the exchange of good practices).
+The project ran over three years (2019-2022) and was funded by the European Commission under the Erasmus+ Key Action 2 (Cooperation for innovation and the exchange of good practices).

 What we do

-TEH21 will result in innovative teaching material based on textual, visual and audiovisual sources produced by international author teams.
-At the end of the project, the following outputs will be published:
+TEH21 has produced innovative teaching material based on textual, visual and audiovisual sources created by international author teams.
+All outputs are open access and free to use:

 (1) An open access textbook that reflects the multiperspectivity of European history, covering transnational developments and networks in early modern, modern and contemporary history.
-The chapters are written collaboratively by international teams of authors from at least four of the participating academic partner institutions to ensure a truly European perspective.
+The chapters are written collaboratively by international teams of authors from the participating academic partner institutions to ensure a truly European perspective.

-(2) A collection of online lectures functioning as introduction to the chapters of the open access textbook.
+(2) A collection of online lectures functioning as introduction to the units of the open access textbook.

 (3) An online collection of selected primary sources in the original language and English translations, clustered around important themes in European history.
 The primary sources mentioned and described in the textbook will be made available in the form of online source collections, in their original form and in English translation.

-(4) A best-practice guide to the use of the above-mentioned outputs in the international classroom.
-This digital volume will be based on the experiences of testing the outputs by international teacher teams in structured learning activities that form part of this project.
+(4) A best-practice and teaching guide to the use of the above-mentioned outputs in the international classroom.
+This digital volume is based on the experiences of testing the outputs by international teacher teams in structured learning activities that formed part of this project.

-The close integration of all outputs will create a blended learning environment giving teachers and learners an innovative and unique resource to create tailor-made lesson plans for internationalised curricula in European history.
+The close integration of all outputs creates a blended learning environment giving teachers and learners an innovative and unique resource to create tailor-made lesson plans for internationalised curricula in European history.